cornelcristea/bazel-prj/README.md

 - C:\Program Files (x86)\Microsoft Visual Studio\2022\BuildTools\VC
 - C:\Program Files\Bazel

 <b>Remark</b>: These directories cover my case.
-They depends of Visuak Studio C++ Toolchain version and the path where Bazel was installed on computer.
+They depends of Visual Studio C++ Toolchain version and the path where Bazel was installed on computer.

 # Build
 To build locally this project, execute the following command in root folder